victrsanchez/victrsanchez/README.md

 With over 4 years of experience, I've led projects that significantly reduced operational time in digital signature workflows and asset valuation processes.
 I thrive on transforming complexity into modular, maintainable code and integrating AI to enhance backend intelligence.

-I'm also an open-source contributor and recently collaborated on a POS system for entrepreneurs.
-I'm currently exploring technical content creation to share my knowledge with the developer community.
-Open to opportunities across sectors that value innovation, automation, and backend excellence.

 ---

 ## 🛠️ Tech Stack